-- --vendor-code: an identifier (namespace label) for the creator of the pack. - --vendor-name: a free text string specifying the creator of the pack (enclosed by double quote marks). - --label: an identifier (unique within the vendor-code namespace) that identifies the pack. - --text: a free text string describing the pack (enclosed by double quote marks).
-Note that this is limited to 32 characters in length, as it will be used by the mkisofs command to produce the supplemental pack ISO. - --version: the pack version (likely to be of the form 1.2.3). - --build: the pack build number (optional).
+- --uuid: a universal unique identifier generated by the uuidgen command. - --label: an identifier that identifies the pack. - --text: a free text string describing the pack (enclosed by double quote marks). - --version: the pack version (likely to be of the form 1.2.3).